Woodpeckers Slab Flattening Mill

 This process produces lots of shavings.
 Our new optional dust collection port bolts to the carriage and rides along right beside the exit point of the shavings.
 It works with either shop vacuums or larger dust collectors.
 A brush surrounds the pick-up area, trapping the shavings equally well on smooth or uneven slab surfaces.
 Mounts to the carriage with 6 simple screws, replacing the carriage end-stops.
 This will retro-fit to any Woodpeckers Slab Flattening Mill, regardless of when you bought it.

 Don’t put off that natural edge project you’ve been dreaming about any longer.
 Order your Woodpeckers Slab Flattening Mill today!
+Don’t forget to check-out the full line of domestic & exotic Woodpeckers live edge slabs while you’re at it – you can buy online and have them shipped right to your woodshop!

 |Country of Manufacture||United States|